-With the sketchbook turned horizontally, Turner filled the upper left-hand quadrant of this page with a study of Saint-Denis, located some five miles north of central Paris.
-The basilica’s western face, with its north tower still intact, appears at the end of the nearby street.
-A second view of the church rising above surrounding rooftops runs down the right-hand edge of the page.
-Architectural ornaments have been drawn along the bottom edge of the page.
-This volume includes several studies of this edifice, a list of which is included in the sketchbook Introduction.
+With the sketchbook turned horizontally, Turner filled the middle of this page with a study of the northern flank of the Basilique Saint-Denis, located some five miles north of central Paris.
+The spire of the north tower, subsequently struck by lightning, appears here intact.
+This volume includes several drawings of this edifice, a list of which is included in the sketchbook Introduction.
 For the watercolour of the subject which Turner worked up with a view to engraved reproduction around this time, see Tate D24686 (Turner Bequest CCLIX 121).
 This led to an illustration in the 1835 volume of Turner’s Annual Tour: Wanderings by the Loire and Seine (1833–5; later reissued as Rivers of France); see Tate impression T04715.